rlankhorst/zip-recipes/README.md

 **Multiple Paragraph Support in Summary Section:** Users can now add multiple paragraphs to the Summary field within the plugin.

-The Zip Recipes Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
-If you're having trouble with Zip Recipes Plugin or just want to say hello, [please email us at hello@ziprecipes.net](mailto:help@ziprecipes.net)!
+The Zip Recipes plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
+If you're having trouble with Zip Recipes plugin or just want to say hello, [please email us at hello@ziprecipes.net](mailto:help@ziprecipes.net)!
 We'd love to hear from you!

 == Installation ==

 You can get the [detailed installation instructions here](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).

-You can download and install the Zip Recipes Plugin using the built-in WordPress plugin installer.
-If you download the Zip Recipes Plugin manually, make sure it is uploaded to "/wp-content/plugins/zip-recipes-plugin/".
+You can download and install the Zip Recipes plugin using the built-in WordPress plugin installer.
+If you download the Zip Recipes plugin manually, make sure it is uploaded to "/wp-content/plugins/zip-recipes-plugin/".

-Activate the Zip Recipes Plugin in the "Plugins" admin panel using the "Activate" link.
+Activate the Zip Recipes plugin in the "Plugins" admin panel using the "Activate" link.

 To use the plugin, click the little Zip Recipes icon on the "Edit Post" pages, right next to the other editor toolbar buttons at the top of the text editor box.
 Then enter the details about your recipe into the appropriate boxes, and then click the "Add Recipe" button.
 This will save your recipe, and insert it into your blog post.

-The Zip Recipes Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
+The Zip Recipes plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
 If you have more questions on how to use the plugin, feel free to reach out to us at [hello@ziprecipes.net](mailto:hello@ziprecipes.net).

 == Frequently Asked Questions ==

-= How do I edit a recipe with the Zip Recipes Plugin? =
+= How do I edit a recipe with the Zip Recipes plugin? =

 To edit or create a recipe, click the spoon and fork icon on the visual editor toolbar.
 You no longer need to click on the image placeholder within the blog post to edit a recipe.